New System Enhancements Going Live on 5/3/17

 - Citizenship Status of Nonresident Alien will be Denied

-- Do Not Use P2I for these payment types of Research Subject, Rent and Stipend.
-These cannot be submitted.
+- Do Not Use P2I Research Subject, Rent and Stipend.
+These cannot be submitted at this time.

 Payment to Individuals (P2I) is a form in ARIBA providing users a convenient means of making quick payments to an individual.
 P2I is open-access, which means that anyone with access to ARIBA will be able to view and initiate a P2I payment.